UD Festival

 In 2000, he founded his own school to teach the oud in his hometown of Latakia, and taught more than 100 students how to play this extraordinary instrument.
 In 2016, he moved to Montreal to continue his musical mission and expand his musical family.
 In 2017 he started working at the Center of Musicians of the World in Montreal, where he still works today.

-On Saturday November 30th he will perform at the Bimhuis in Amsterdam.
-More info and tickets via https://www.bimhuis.nl/calendar/nazih-borish-mehmet-polat-quartet/
+On Saturday 30 November he will perform at the Bimhuis in Amsterdam.
+More information and tickets via BIMHUIS.

 En Chordais, Ensemble Constantinople + Kyriakos Kalaitzidis